Hawaiian Organic Act: Members of the legislature

 Any member of the Senate or House of Representatives found guilty disorderly behavior or neglect of duty can be censured or impeached.
 Any member can be pardoned for any words that he may have said during a general session.
 Any member can also be pardoned of any crime while he is away on their respective house sessions, unless the crime includes any form of treason, felony, or breach of peace.

 Hawaii Senate

-Establishing the Senate

 The Senate had 25 members, having a four-year term.
 When a member of the Senate dies or resigns, a special election or a general election will appoint a new member to replace him.